meilisearch/deserr/README.md

 Since deserr needs to first deserialize the payload into a generic `Value` that allocates a lot of memory before creating your structure, it's a lot slower than serde.

-For example, at meilisearch for our search route, in case of a valid payload, we observed a 400% slowdown (4 times slower).
+For example, at Meilisearch for our search route, in case of a valid payload, we observed a 400% slowdown (4 times slower).
 That made our search request deserialize in 2us instead of 500ns.
 This is fast enough for most use cases but could be an issue if most of your time is spent deserializing.